 Recent past reads:

-Just finished reading the entire Game of Thrones series, no interest in the television series.
+Patti Smith Just Kids and the entire Game of Thrones series, no interest in the television series.

 Pulitzer Prize winning All the Light We Cannot See by Anthony Doerr